KaungMyatHein13596/vpc-interconnection-lab/README.md

-Throughout this document, ICP refers to a generalized International Cloud Provider role, and NTO refers to a generalized National Telecom Operator role — standing in for the real companies involved, which are kept confidential.
+Throughout this document, ICP refers to a generalized International Cloud Provider role, and NTO refers to a generalized National Telecom Operator role, standing in for the real companies involved, which are kept confidential.

 ## Architecture